Skip to Main Content

 However, taking on a larger loan doesn’t necessarily mean you’ll build or rebuild your credit faster.
 Make sure you choose the plan you can stick with comfortably for the length of the loan’s term.

-• Self helps you to build or rebuild your credit by reporting your timely payments to all three credit bureaus, but it reports late payments as well.
+• Self helps you to build or rebuild your credit by reporting your timely payments to all three credit bureaus, but it reports late payments, as well.
 If you’re not careful, you may find yourself in a situation where you’re paying fees and interest to build your credit, only to find your credit score plummeting.
 To make sure that doesn’t happen, do your very best to avoid late payments.

-• You’ll pay an expedited payment fee of $3.50 if you use a debit card to pay your Self Secured Visa balance.
+• You’ll pay an expedited payment fee if you use a debit card to pay your Self Secured Visa balance.
 Although doing so updates your available balance more quickly, there’s no fee for paying your balance via ACH bank transfer, so choose this option whenever possible.

 • Finally, don’t pay off your Self account early if you can help it.
 Remember that credit bureaus want to see how you can handle payments over the long term.
 Closing your account early may sabotage your efforts to raise your score.